 - 3. Check if subject received any oral health service during the reporting year: - a.
-If [SERVICE CODE] = CDT D0100 D9999 OR [SERVICE CODE] = CPT 99188;5 AND - b.
-If [RENDERING PROVIDER TAXONOMY] code is a valid NUCC maintained Provider Taxonomy code but NOT included in the NUCC maintained Provider Taxonomy Codes in Table 1 below, then include in numerator; 5 STOP processing. - c.
-If both a AND b are not met, then service was not provided as an "oral health" service; STOP processing.
-This subject is already included in the denominator but will not be included in the numerator.
+If [SERVICE CODE] = CDT D0100 D9999 OR [SERVICE CODE] = CPT 99188;6 AND - b.
+If [RENDERING PROVIDER TAXONOMY] code is a valid NUCC maintained Provider Taxonomy code but NOT included in the NUCC maintained Provider Taxonomy Codes in Table 1 below.
+7 - c.
+If both a AND b are met, then include in numerator; proceed to next step. - d.
+If either a OR b is NOT met, then an oral health service was not provided; STOP processing.
+This subject is already included in the denominator but will not be included in the numerator